Bang! Pow! Boom!

 Bang!
 Pow!
-Boom! is the eleventh studio album by American hip hop group Insane Clown Posse.
-Released on September 1, 2009 by Psychopathic Records, it was the group's second album with producer Mike E. Clark since his return to Psychopathic Records, and the first album to focus on the Dark Carnival since the conclusion of the group's original "Joker's Cards" series.
+Boom! is the eleventh studio album by the American hip hop group Insane Clown Posse.
+Released on September 1, 2009, by Psychopathic Records, it was the group's second album with producer Mike E. Clark since his return to Psychopathic Records, and the first album to focus on the Dark Carnival since the conclusion of the group's original "Joker's Cards" series.
 The character is the first of a set of six new Joker's Cards.

 The album's title refers to a character within the Dark Carnival described as a large, continuing explosion that clears evil souls from the carnival grounds.
 Bang!
 Pow!
 Boom! peaked at number four in the Billboard Top 200.
 Critics praised Clark's production and the return to the Dark Carnival concept.
 In 2010, Psychopathic Records released a "Nuclear Edition" of the album, which featured previously unreleased material.
-The music video for the song "Miracles", produced for the reissue became popular and was the subject of a Saturday Night Live parody which was praised by the group.
+The music video for the song "Miracles", produced for the reissue became popular and was the subject of a Saturday Night Live parody, called "Magical Mysteries", which was praised by the group.
 It is the group's 26th overall release.